TrueConf Group Capabilities

 Downloading the system log

-Managing the network packet log, starting, stopping, downloading, and deleting traffic records.
+Network packet log management: starting, stopping, downloading, and deleting traffic records.

 Clearing and exporting call logs

-A fully functional copy of the remote control, replicating the capabilities of a physical remote control
+A fully functional copy of the remote control, implementing the functionality of a physical remote control.

 Operate your devices under the following climatic conditions: